Asia

 Asia is recognized as the largest and most populous continent on the planet, consisting of 48 countries that cover roughly one-third of the Earth’s surface area.
 It is the birthplace of some of the oldest civilizations and is characterized by an impressive variety of cultures.
 Approximately 2,300 languages are spoken across the continent, which is also the origin of all major world religions, including Buddhism, Christianity, Hinduism, Islam, and Judaism.

 Although the handover of Hong Kong to China had taken place on July 1st 1997, the transition was not yet fully realized during my stay.
 Additionally, Cambodia and Laos were just beginning to open their doors to international tourists, and the local communities were still becoming accustomed to seeing foreigners.
-This was arguably the most favorable time to visit the region.

-Communicating in local languages is inherently complex, and the process of learning any of them is a formidable undertaking.
 Spanish is widely utilized throughout most of the Americas, in addition to English, while French and English are prevalent across much of Africa.
 However, in Asia, establishing effective communication with local populations can be particularly challenging.
-To facilitate my interactions in Central Asia, specifically within the former Soviet Union, I decided to learn Russian, which was extremely helpful in a dozen of countries where it is spoken.
+To facilitate my interactions in Central Asia, specifically within the former Soviet Union, I decided to learn Russian.
+It helped me a lot in many countries where people still speak it.

 There are still several Asian countries that I aspire to visit, and it is likely that some will have to wait until I have traveled to all other countries worldwide.